Velocidex/velociraptor-docs/content/knowledge_base/tips/rolling_certificates.md

 ```

 The previous two commands will not affect the CA private key and
-certificate, which are valid for 10 years, as described in the
+certificate, which is valid for 10 years, as described in the
 previous section.

 You can view the new certificate using jq and openssl (here `jq` is